seahrh/jackson-scala-example/README.md

 Serde = Serialization/Deserialization

 Goals
-1. Evaluate [Jackson Scala module](https://github.com/FasterXML/jackson-module-scala)'s capability to serde case classes and collections in Scala
+1. Evaluate [Jackson Scala module]'s capability to serde case classes and collections in Scala

+![tree]

 Jackson examples based on a scala trait hierarchy tree
 1. Root and intermediate nodes are traits